Candolim: History

 This angered the Pinto family who were among the protectors of the Portuguese in Goa and had been awarded a coat of arms in 1770.

+The house of the Pintos today stands as Bosio Hospital in Candolim which was donated to he Sisters of Charity of Sts.
+Bartolomea Capitanio and Vincenza Gerosa by heirs of Ignacio Pinto in Pinto Vaddo.

 Demographics

 As of the 2011 Census of India, Candolim had a population of 8500.
 Males constitute 52% of the population and females 48%.
 Candolim has an average literacy rate of 76%, higher than the national average of 59.5%; with male literacy of 81% and female literacy of 70%.
 9% of the population is under 6 years of age.